The ukulele is a fairly popular string instrument, particularly in Hawaii. Ukes come in four common sizes: soprano, concert, tenor, and baritone.

 Adding to that fact, George Harrison used to favour Kamaka ukuleles.
 Also, Kamaka was among the first companies in the world to employ disabled people to make musical instruments in 1955.

 Every ukulele Kamaka makes is a piece of history waiting for a lucky player to pick it up.
 Check one today and feel the difference the true Hawaiian sound legacy can make.

-Notable ukulele: Kamaka HP-1 (link to check the price at Ukes)
+Notable ukulele: Kamaka HP-1

 The distinct, mellow sound of the pineapple ukulele sets it apart from all the ukuleles on the market today.
 Indeed, the model patented by the company in 1928 revolutionized the ukulele world since the bigger body offers more resonance, a “bigger” sound and more volume and definition.

 The Kamaka HP-1 is the quintessential pineapple ukulele design made with modern manufacturing techniques.
 If you haven’t already, try one today and feel the difference.